 - This is a network just like the owner networks — so it is an ongoing commitment.

 - We don’t make anyone sign a confidentiality agreement or an NDA.
-That members will protect their fellow members, hold their ideas and experiences in the strictest confidence and be a caring, considerate human being is the given.
+Those members will protect their fellow members, hold their ideas and experiences in the strictest confidence, and be a caring, considerate human being is given.
 If they act in a way that is not in alignment with the AMI manifesto or violate a trust – they will be asked to leave.
 So everyone just needs to be cool.

-If you’d like to enroll your key executive — please email Craig to set up a call to learn more.
+If you’d like to enroll your key executive — please email us to set up a call to learn more.